Lieutenant (Captain) William Grenfell Riversdale ELLIOT, D.S.O. (‘A’ Company)

 After retiring from the Regiment, William and his wife, Margaret, moved to live in Farnham, Surrey.
 Margaret died on 12th March 1972 at 22 Cleveland Square, London.
 William died at Worthing, Sussex, in the June quarter 1978, aged 86.
 He was the last surviving Officer of the original 1st Battalion who went into action in August 1914.

 William’s brother, Lt.
 Ian Frederick Lettsom ELLIOT, served with the Suffolk Regiment, attached to the Machine Gun Corps.
-He was posted to France on 1st April 1915.
-He later transferred to the R.A.F.
+He was posted to France on 1st April 1915 and later transferred to the R.A.F.
 Ian married, Florence Elizabeth Vere Fison in September 1916.
-(She died in 1927) Their son Capt.
+Their son Capt.
 156089 David Phillimore Grenfell ELLIOT, 1st Battalion, Welsh Guards, was killed in action on 11th February 1944 at Monte Cassino, Italy.
 He is buried in Grave XIX.
 H. 11., Monte Cassino War Cemetery.
+They also had a daughter, Diana Clavering, born in the September quarter 191.